 The system pump output can be programmed to never run (OFF), run only when a space heating demand is present (ON), or run continuously except during warm weather shutdown (WWSD).
-If the boiler is not heating an indirect HW (Hot Water Generator) tank, it also turns on the boiler pump.
+If the boiler is not heating an indirect hot water generator tank for DHW operation, it also turns on the boiler pump.
 After the space heating call for heat ends, and the system pump is programmed as ON, the system pump continues to run for a short period of time.
 If the boiler pump was running, it continues to run for a short period of time as well.
 These pump delays are factory set to 30 seconds.
 If different delays are desired, the appropriate parameters in the control must be changed.
 See the Crest Service Manual for a detailed explanation of this procedure.